sapcc/maintenance-controller/README.md

 ## Additional integrations
 - Support for [VMware ESX maintenances](esx/README.md)
 - Support for [Kubernikus](kubernikus/README.md)
+- The maintenance controller exports a bunch of prometheus metrics, but especially
+  - `maintenance_controller_shuffle_count`: Counts pods in DaemonSets, Deployments and StatefulSets, that were likely shuffled by a node send into maintenance
+  - `maintenance_controller_shuffles_per_replica`: Count of pods in DaemonSets, Deployments and StatefulSets, that were likely shuffled by a node send into maintenance, divided by the replica count when the event occurred

 ## Example configuration for flatcar update agents
 This example requires that the Flatcar-Linux-Update-Agent is present on the nodes.